ultralytics/ultralytics/docs/usage/hyperparameter_tuning.md

     ```python
     from ultralytics import YOLO

-    from ray import tune
+    # Define a YOLO model
     model = YOLO("yolov8n.pt")

+    # Run Ray Tune on the model
-    result = model.tune(
+    result = model.tune(data="coco128.yaml",
-        data="coco128.yaml",
                         space={"lr0": tune.uniform(1e-5, 1e-1)},
-        train_args={"epochs": 50}
-    )
+                        epochs=50)
     ```

 In the code snippet above, we create a YOLO model with the "yolov8n.pt" pretrained weights.
 Then, we call the `tune()` method, specifying the dataset configuration with "coco128.yaml".
 We provide a custom search space for the initial learning rate `lr0` using a dictionary with the key "lr0" and the value `tune.uniform(1e-5, 1e-1)`.
-Finally, we pass additional training arguments, such as the number of epochs, using the `train_args` parameter.
+Finally, we pass additional training arguments, such as the number of epochs directly to the tune method as `epochs=50`.